 'From left; Bill Drake church warden and local farmer, Ron Castle's wife I forget her name for the moment, Ann Folland farmer's daughter and dental nurse, Maurice Blight young farmer, I forget the names of the others.'
 (Quote from Barty Hotchkiss)

-Mr Breyley, the saddler, outside his shop, with his daughter's horse.
+Mr Breyley, the saddler, outside his shop, with his daughter's horse, Madam.

 I still have a leather dice cup that he made.